Sitback/commerce_auspost/README.txt

 * Edit the Australia Post Method
   * Put in your Australia Post API key
   * Select the shipping methods you wish to make available in your store
+* Go to Store -> Products -> Product Types -> Edit your product type
+  * Add physical dimensions and physical weight to your product
+* Update your available products with physical details
 * Done!
 (See your shipping checkout page).

 -- CONTACT --